esotericstrings/reactnd-project-myreads-starter/README.md

 After commands are run, a locally hosted version of the project can be found at: http://localhost:3000

+A live version of this project can be found at: https://esotericstrings.github.io/reactnd-project-myreads-starter/

 ## What You're Getting
 ```bash
 ├── README.md - This file.